SACHIN-0204/delta-demmo/README.md

 # delta-demmo
-This is a new Demo for Git &amp; Github class
+This is a new Demo for Git &amp; Github class.